-Rome's 100 Pittori returns to Via Margutta with homage to Alberto Sordi.
+Rome's 100 Pittori returns to Via Margutta with a homage to Dante's Inferno.

-100 Pittori, Rome's historic open-air art event, returns to Via Margutta for its 115th edition from 10-13 June.
+100 Pittori, Rome's historic open-air art event, returns to Via Margutta with its 116th edition from 29 October to 1 November.

-The four-day open-air art event will feature more than 1,000 works by over 100 Italian and international artists who will be on hand to meet the public, from 10.00 to 20.00 each day.
+The four-day art festival will feature works by more than 100 Italian and international artists who will be on hand to meet the public, from 10.00 to 20.00 each day.

 The 100 Pittori art festival was launched the same year that the movie Roman Holiday made Via Margutta famous: 1953.